Project Service Automation with Dynamics 365 in 2026: A Technical Deep Dive

 • Remember, currency is set at the organizational unit level, so all projects in that unit will use the same currency

-Technical deep dive: Cost pricelists use the msdyn_pricelist entity with the context field set to “Cost.”
+Cost pricelists use the msdyn_pricelist entity with the context field set to “Cost.”
 Each pricelist has an effective date range (msdyn_effectivedate and msdyn_expirationdate), which is crucial for handling rate changes over time.
 When PSA calculates costs, it performs a date-based lookup to find the applicable pricelist, then drills down to the role price.

 Infographics show the US Organization unit and associated cost pricelists.

-Simplify Project Management with Dynamics 365
+Maximize Your Project Success with Our Dynamics 365 Experts

 Get our Expert Help